-The total contribution of UNV to the United Nations Development Assistance Framework (UNDAF) through the mobilization of UN Volunteers is USD 1,600,000.
-This includes volunteers funded by both UN host agencies and UNV.
+The total contribution of UN Volunteers to the United Nations Development Assistance Framework (UNDAF) through the mobilisation of UN Volunteers is USD 1,600,000.
+This includes volunteers funded by both UN host agencies and UN Volunteers.

-UNV funded International UN Volunteers in Lao PDR amounts to US$ 318,000.
-UNV has several partnerships with donors supporting the mobilization of UN Volunteers in Lao PDR such as the Hiroshima Peacebuilders’ Centre contributing to MDG 9, the Korea International Cooperation Agency contributing to MDG 7 and Irish Aid contributing to MDGs 1, 4 and 5.
+International funding for UN Volunteers in Lao PDR amounts to US$318,000.
+UN Volunteers has several partnerships with donors supporting the mobilization of UN Volunteers in Lao PDR such as the Korea International Cooperation Agency and the Swiss Agency for Development and Cooperation.

-The total contribution of UNV to the UNDAF 2012 – 2015 in Lao PDR through the mobilization of UN Volunteers currently amounts to USD 2,516,286.
-This includes around 50 volunteers funded by both UN host agencies and UNV.
+The total contribution of UNV to the UNDAF 2012 – 2015 in Lao PDR through the mobilization of UN Volunteers currently amounts to USD $2,516,286.
+This includes around 50 volunteers funded by both UN host agencies and UN Volunteers.

 UN Volunteers Retreat